enowkelvin/capestone-project/README.md

 # caption-project
 #Objective
-Analyze service usage data to identify usage trends, customers performance, and patterns that support data-driven decision-making.
+The objective is to analyze the different is service usage by subscribers and causal users and patterns that support data-driven decision-making.

 Analysing the ways different customers utilise bike services